Where the Paradigm Shift Begins

 So how does this shift spread beyond the individual body network?

-If we look at the Earth as a network, human beings are the hub that uses the most resources of the Earth and has the most domination over the rest of the inhabitants of the whole network, even though we are but a small portion of the entire network of our planet.
-Like any hub of any network, when acting with linear perception and relationship, it causes unsustainability of the whole network.
-But by shifting to a systemic relationship, we will bring sustainability to the whole network of Earth.
+If we look at the Earth as a network, human beings are the hub that uses the most resources of the planet and exerts the most domination over its fellow inhabitants, even though we are only a small portion of the whole.
+Like any hub of any network, when acting with linear perception and relationship, humanity destabilizes the entire system.
+But by shifting to a systemic relationship, we can bring sustainability back to the whole network of Earth.

 Footnotes: